KishanDeka/reportinator/README.md

 `tex_out` is supposed to be the processing place for everything .tex.

 ## Input Markdown:
 The name of the input markdown is the title of the report.
+Please do not use ":" at the end of your main headings.

 The input markdown takes everything into LaTeX with the help of `pandoc`.
 Due to this, there are certain rules that have to be followed to prevent errors in the final output.
 Recommended use: Typora, as a markdown editor, otherwise: